-Pet Food Sales Representative Career Profile
+What Does a Pet Food Sales Representative Do?

 Pet food sales representatives use their knowledge of animal nutrition to market pet food products to retailers.
 Pet food sales reps may specialize by offering products for one specific species (such as dogs, cats, or parrots), or representing one specific product or company.

 Pet food sales representatives are responsible for marketing a pet food manufacturer’s products to dealers such as local pet stores, major chain outlets, and veterinary clinics.
 They work under the direct supervision of a sales manager.